Historic Plover Passenger Ferry

 Built in 1944, the MV Plover is the oldest foot passenger ferry in Washington with the shortest route.
 The Plover is made of cedar and fir and is listed on the National Register of Historic Places.
 Until 1964, the Plover was used to shuttle workers to the Alaska Packers Salmon Cannery on Semiahmoo Spit, now home to Semiahmoo Resort-Spa-Golf.
 In the late 19th century, the cannery was one of the largest salmon canneries in the world.

 Visit the Alaska Packers Association Museum located in Semiahmoo Park on Semiahmoo Spit.
-Open weekends through Labor Day 1 PM to 5 PM.
+Open Thursday to Sunday through Labor Day 1 PM to 5 PM.

 Plover Stats